 Vaishali Lambe came to America in 2016 with the dream of becoming successful in her field.
 Yet, in spite of her long struggle back in India where girls are not seen to be honor in any working culture, she broke the traditional Indian norms about women working in the education and science field by winning a bachelor’s degree in Mechanical Engineering from an Indian Government Collage in 2008l.
 She later earned a Master’s Degree in Computer Science from Northeastern University, Boston, MA, USA, in 2018.

 You might be thinking, “What traditional norms has she broken?
-What is the so-called discission she has taken which has changed her life?
-She has taken a strong move which might seem to be normal in the USA.
+What is the so-called decisions she has taken which has changed her life?
+She has taken a strong move.
 However, in India, mechanical engineering, electrical engineering, and civil engineering are believed to be men’s fields.
 When women in India go to college, they are expected to go into medicine or teaching– not engineering.

 Lisha broke this stereotype by studying mechanical engineering and planning for her higher studies while working in the biggest IT Company in India at the time– Infosys.
 She first joined the company as a software engineer in 2008.
 She later got promoted to senior software engineer in 2010.
-In 2014, she got her second promotion as a technology analyst before leaving her nearly eight-year career at Infosys and moving to the USA.
+In 2014, she got her second promotion as a technology analyst and then decided to pursue her further higher studies after 8 years of experience.

 Currently, she is working as a project manager at UBS global financial institute(Bank).
 Her main skills come into play in the topics of advanced analytics, artificial intelligence, machine learning, and blockchain.